Titanium-Birch/SFTPWrangler/README.md

 3. Ensure CI passes on your pull request (tests run automatically)
 4. Follow existing code style and patterns
 5. Update documentation for any new features

+Looking for ideas on what to contribute?
+See the [threat model](/threat-modeling/THREAT_MODEL.md) for a list of mitigations you could add to reduce security risks.

 ## Disclaimer